AlecAivazis/react-wysiwyg/README.md

 # react-wysiwyg

-A wysiwyg editor with an engine based on CKEditor and a few React components to act as a toolbar.
+A wysiwyg editor with an engine based on CKEditor and a few React components to provide a user interface